Quixotic7/corners/README.md

 system > reset then launch corners

 ## version notes
+**v1.1.4**
+- Added the ability to generate random notes within a scale and octave range.
+Key shortcuts added to quickly generate new notes.
+Can also generate random notes every boundary crossing.
+- Fixed bug with the key forces being uneven.

 **v1.1.3**
 - added separate physics update that is synced to the clock. you can change the sync rate in the params menu.
 - walls now light up when the puck reflects